Veruthas/logarch/README.md

             '--prepend <args>'  inserts repository to beginning of list '--insert # <args>' inserts repository at given index

-            * see 'edit' information for how indices are handled
+            * see 'file' information for how indices are handled

             special-name servers 'Include = arm_server.dat', and have 'SigLevel = PackageRequired'